Measuring Lens Field of View (FOV)

 y = tan(α) * x

 FOV° = 2 * tan-1(y/x)

-So, repeat these steps twice, one near, with the camera close to the wall (like 3 feet),
+So, repeat the following steps twice.
+(1) One time with the camera close to the wall (like 3 feet).

-and another far, with the camera farther away from the wall (like 8 feet or more):
+(2) And another with the camera farther away from the wall (like 8 feet or more):

 and the surprising thing is, we actually don't have to know where!
 Instead, take two

 measurements to a common single point on the lens/camera (one near, one far).
 This common

 point is NOT the angular origin of the lens.
 However, because the lens FOV angle is constant

 for the two measurements (see warning about locking focus above),